top of page

 Taste & Ingredients:

-Batata poha's key ingredients lies between a base, flavor enhancers, aromatics & spices, and toppings & garnishes:
+Batata poha's key ingredients include a base, flavor enhancers, aromatics & spices, and toppings & garnishes:

 Base:

-Poha: Thick, flattened rice that holds its shape and provides satisfying bites.
+Poha: Thick, flattened rice that keeps its shape and offers satisfying bites.

-Potatoes: Diced and cooked to your preference, adding texture and substance.
+Potatoes: Diced and cooked to your liking, adding texture and substance.

 Flavor Enhancers:

-Onions: Chopped and sauteed, offering sweetness and pungency.
+Onions: Chopped and sautéed, adding sweetness and a bit of bite.

-Green chilies: Finely chopped, bringing a customizable kick of heat.
+Green chilies: Finely chopped for a customizable kick.

 Aromatics & Spices:

-Mustard seeds: Popping, releasing a nutty aroma and subtle bitterness.
+Mustard seeds: Popping and releasing a nutty aroma with a hint of bitterness.

-Cumin seeds: Earthy and warming, adding depth to the dish.
+Cumin seeds: Earthy and warm, deepening the flavor.

-Turmeric powder: Vibrant yellow color and mild, earthy flavor.
+Turmeric powder: Adds a vibrant yellow color and mild, earthy taste.

-Coriander powder: Citrusy and floral aroma, rounding out the flavors.
+Coriander powder: Offers a citrusy and floral aroma, rounding out the flavors.

 Toppings & Garnishes: